Noa-GH/se_project_spots/README.md

-# Project 3: Spots - Adaptive
+# Project 3: Spots - Adaptive Web Design

 This project is made to be a responsive web design that will display photos and their content on most popular screen sizes, such as desktop to mobile.